Announcements: **NEW 14/Aug/2014**

 Who We Are:

-The Arizoan Shaolin Cultural Center (ASCC) is officially sanctioned by Abbot Shi Yongxin of the Shaolin Temple in Henan, China.
+The Shaolin Temple Cultural Center of Arizona (STCCA) is officially sanctioned by Abbot Shi Yongxin of the Shaolin Temple in Henan, China.
 We are proud to be the newest addition in an ever increasing line of institutes, dedicated to the spread and promotion of Shaolin kung fu and the distinct culture of the Shaolin Temple, across the United States and around the world.
 Our founder, Master Shi Yanqing, hails from the temple in Henan, China and has travelled all over the state--from Yuma to Sedona and almost everywhere in between--performing and teaching kung fu and Shaolin culture to hundreds of students.
-Since 2010 ASCC has organized and overseen three trips to China with Arizona students where they were granted access to train inside the temple itself.
+Since 2010 STCCA has organized and overseen three trips to China with Arizona students where they were granted access to train inside the temple itself.
 Planning is underway for a forth trip in the Summer of 2015.

 What is the Shaolin Temple:

 Situated in China's Songshan Mountains, the Shaolin Temple is believed by many to be the birthplace of martial arts.
 It was built in 495 AD to accomodate an Indian monk translating scriptures, but it was another monk--Bodhidharma-- who put the temple on the map as the origin of Chan Buddhism and kung fu.
 The temple, Shaolinsi, whose name literally means "temple in the forests of Shaoshi Mountain" has endured a long history of destruction and reconstruction.
 Today, most of the temple has been restored and it enjoys new-found glory as Buddhists and avid martial artist from around the world flock to its steps.